Garvan-Data-Science-Platform/ctrl/README.md

 </div>

 CTRL, developed by [Garvan Institute of Medical Research](https://www.garvan.org.au/), is a secure, web-based dynamic consent platform that empowers research participants to manage their consent preferences, update personal details, and make informed decisions about the use of their genomic and health data.
-For research organizations, CTRL streamlines consent management by replacing paper records with electronic ones, offering interoperability with databases like [REDCap](https://projectredcap.org/), and managing permissions using international standards.
+For research organizations, CTRL streamlines consent management by replacing paper records with electronic ones, offering interoperability with databases like [REDCap](https://projectredcap.org/), and managing permissions.

 ## Installation